What Is Asthma?

 - Mild persistent asthma.
 Symptoms three to six times a week.
 Nighttime symptoms three to four times a month.
 Asthma attacks might affect activities.

 - Severe persistent asthma.
-You have ongoing symptoms both day and night.
-They’re so frequent that you have to limit your activities.
+Ongoing symptoms both day and night.
+You have to limit your activities.

 Types of Asthma

 - Adult-onset asthma.
 Asthma can start at any age, but it's more common in people younger than 40.

 - Status asthmaticus.
 These long-lasting asthma attacks don’t go away when you use bronchodilators.
 They’re a medical emergency that needs treatment right away.

 - Asthma in children.
 Symptoms can vary from episode to episode in the same child.
 Watch for problems like:

 - Coughing often, especially during play, at night, or while laughing.
 This may be the only symptom.